lmcnulty/aiid-risk-checklisting-design/personas/algorithm-assessment-agnes.md

       when in fact no one ever read any of the reports they produced or ran any of the models after the demo.

-  - Maybe worked at a startup coercing data into looking sort of like a hockey stick.
+  - Worked at a startup coercing data into looking sort of like a hockey stick.

-    - While her previous job doing nothing of consequence was unpleasant, lying to people was worse.
-      After one year, she left.
+    She left after just a year.

 - **Organizational Home** & **Foundational experience in practice**

-  For the past 6 years, Agnes has been Working at SAIftee, a [B Corp](https://en.wikipedia.org/wiki/Benefit_corporation)
+  For the past 6 years, Agnes has been Working at {{ audit company }}, a [B Corp](https://en.wikipedia.org/wiki/Benefit_corporation)
 <!-- ^^^^^^ Sort of a compromise between for-profit and non-profit -->
   with the mission of reducing AI harm